 What if you wear a continuous glucose monitor (CGM)?
 Do you still have to do all of this testing?
 In my personal opinion, yes, but maybe not as frequently.

-CGM’s provide a very useful layer of information, but they are not measuring actual blood glucose.
-They measure something called interstitial fluid, which has a close relationship to the amount of glucose in your blood, but it’s not the exact same thing.
+CGM’s provide a very useful layer of information, but they do not measure actual blood glucose.
+They measure something called interstitial fluid, which has a close relationship to the amount of glucose in your blood, but it’s not the same thing.

 Do you trust what you see?
 Even so, mix in some regular BG checks to be sure.